Banking & Finance

 The Court emphasized that bail cannot be denied indefinitely when:

-The continued detention of the accused, despite a non-moving trial, was seen as unfair and a violation of the constitutional right to personal liberty.
+The continued detention of the accused, despite a non-moving trial, was seen as unfair and a violation of a constitutional right to personal liberty.

 The Court acknowledged concerns regarding witness influence or absconding, but stated that appropriate bail conditions could be imposed to address these concerns effectively.